 Jared Cave '09

 Shortly after graduating I began serving in a residential program with at-risk teenagers.
 After spending three years in this social service position I felt called to serve in a position that provided greater opportunities for direct ministry with students.
 God led me into college ministry and answered my prayers in ways I never imagined.
-I am now working with the CCO (Coalition for Christian Outreach) in Pittsburgh, partnered with a Homeless Ministry.
+I have worked with CCO Campus Ministry in Pittsburgh and partnered with a Homeless Ministry.
 I am the Director of Missionary Development, responsible for creating a culture in our organization of care and growth for our staff.
 I engage college students by inviting them into our work and encouraging the same missionary spirit in them.
 My career path has not been a straight line since college, but because of my education at Gordon College I was prepared for each step in the path to what is now my true calling.